 This is a complete list of the best hair vitamins for regrowth, which include herbs, minerals, and other oral supplement combinations.
 They all will stimulate hair growth from within, but please consider adding one product at a time to your regimen so that you can determine what works best for you, initially.
 (5%-20% Off! when you shop at the links below)

-• MSM Powder (dosage: 10,800mg daily = 1 tbsp) Methylsulfonylmethane (MSM) is a sulfur-containing compound that’s found naturally in humans, animals, and plants.
+Methylsulfonylmethane (MSM) is a sulfur-containing compound that’s found naturally in humans, animals, and plants.
 MSM can be taken orally or applied topically.
 MSM has many benefits like Healing, improving Joint health (pain and swelling from osteoarthritis and other conditions), Skin health (wrinkles, stretch marks, nail strength/growth, and other skin conditions), Immune system improvement, and Muscle recovery (soreness and pain after exercise).
 All of that is great but the number one reason we’re using it here is because MSM stimulates hair growth tremendously!
 Not just on the scalp/head but all over the body!
 So ladies you’ll have to do hair removal more often than once a month.
 TIP: Take your MSM with Vitamin-C, ascorbic acid helps with the absorption of ANY vitamin/supplement it is taken with (like iron).
 MSM is also the type of mineral that helps with the absorption/uptake of any oral vitamin it is taken with.
 Also, if you ever plan on taking MSM for joint health (or injury recovery) add Hyaluronic Acid + Vitamin-C, HA is a natural lubricant for joints & tissues.

-• Bamboo Extract (dosage: 140mg daily) Bamboo extract are a natural supplement Rich in silica, an essential mineral that supports healthy skin, hair, nails, joints, and bones.
+Bamboo extract is a natural supplement Rich in silica, an essential mineral that supports healthy skin, hair, nails, joints, and bones.
 NOTE: After taking bamboo extract for 6 months it has been known to change the grade of your hair, from coarse to soft.

-• Biotin / Biotin (dosage: 10,000mcg daily) Biotin (vitamin B7) is an essential vitamin that helps with the production of keratin (a protein that’s in charge of forming nails, skin and hair).
+Biotin (vitamin B7) is an essential vitamin that helps with the production of keratin (a protein that’s in charge of forming nails, skin and hair).
 Some research, including a 2016 study, has shown that a lack of biotin in your system can lead to hair loss.
 Biotin has been shown to help with preventing balding and hair loss.
 In fact, biotin is primarily used for alopecia — a condition that causes hair loss in all sexes.
 Biotin helps maintain hair growth and helps with inflammation, the hair follicle, the skin and the nails all benefit from biotin.
 If you’re not necessarily biotin deficient, taking a daily biotin supplement (or eating biotin rich foods) can definitely stimulate your hair growth.
 Taking biotin supplements will improve the quality of hair nails & skin, in addition to thicken hair & stimulating hair growth.

 Biotin deficiency is rare, especially in people without health conditions who eat a balanced diet, there are certain situations that can predispose people to developing a deficiency.
 For instance, chronic alcohol use can reduce your body’s ability to absorb biotin.
 Research has shown that 15% of people with chronic alcoholism have low biotin levels.
 Low biotin levels are also common during pregnancy and breastfeeding.
 Low biotin levels can also occur in people taking antiepileptic medications such as Carbatrol (carbamazepine), Phenytek (phenytoin), and Luminal (phenobarbital).
 Likewise, taking oral antibiotics for a long time or taking Acutane (isotretinoin) for acne can lead to biotin deficiency.
 Older people and smokers (particularly women) are more likely to develop biotin deficiencies.
 One of the first signs of a biotin deficiency includes thinning hair and hair loss all over your body.
 Other symptoms may include scaly, red rash around your eyes, nose, mouth, and perineum, Conjunctivitis (pink eye), Brittle nails, Acidic urine, Skin infections, Neurological issues like depression, lethargy, hallucinations, and paresthesias (tingling sensation in the limbs).